One of the hardest things to look at once you find yourself on the other side of a narcissistic relationship is, “Why did I stay for so long?”

 It took me twenty years to finally leave, only then to find out who he truly was and that the whole relationship was built on lies and manipulations.
 I felt doubly sick for giving so much of myself to someone who had never truly deserved it.

 Here I share my story about why I stayed with a narcissist as well as reasons why others may stay as well.

 This post contains affiliate links, for more information, see our disclosures here.

 Why Did I Stay With a Narcissist?

 First and foremost, I was a stay-at-home Mum.
 I hadn’t worked since before having baby #1.
 I didn’t have a career to go back to and being present for my kids was my number one priority.

 The thought of having to put the kids into childcare and rush around to work, plus come home to take care of the house, entirely stressed me out.

-Ultimately, I knew that even if I was working, my husband would still expect me to be the full-time housewife as well.
-He had no intention of helping out with the kids, cleaning, cooking or day-to-day chores.
+Ultimately, I knew that even if I was working, my husband would still expect me to be a full-time housewife as well.
+He had no intention of helping out with the kids, cleaning, cooking or contributing to the running of the household.

 I knew I’d just be running harder on the treadmill with no extra help and that I’d be running myself into the ground.